jennguyen1/nhuyhoa/_posts/2016-01-12-Sample-Size-Calculations.md

 $$Power \propto \frac{\alpha \sqrt{n} effect.size}{\sigma}$$

-For example in ANOVA, we can obtain
+For example in ANOVA,

 $$\frac{E[MSA]}{E[MSE]} = 1 + \frac{1}{k - 1} \frac{n\sum_i a^2_i}{s^2_e}$$ <br>
 where $$\frac{n\sum_i a^2_i}{s^2_e} = \phi$$ is the non-centrality parameter.

 When $$H_0: a_i = 0 \forall i$$ is true, the $$F$$-statistic has a central $$F$$ distribution.
 When $$H_0$$ is false, the $$F$$-statistic has a non-central $$F$$ statistic.

-We can use simulations to calculate the power, $$P(F > F_{\alpha, k-1, k(n-1)} \vert \phi)$$ (non-central F), for a wide range of $$n$$'s (and other specified parameters).
+Simulations can be used to calculate the power, $$P(F > F_{\alpha, k-1, k(n-1)} \vert \phi)$$ (non-central F), for a wide range of $$n$$'s (and other specified parameters).

 Another option for calculating sample sizes in ANOVA would be to choose two groups and the maximum difference between them $$D$$.
-Then we can compute sample sizes based on a t-test approximation.
+Then sample sizes can be computed based on a t-test approximation.
 This tends to work if the number of groups is not too large.

 **Selecting Parameters**

-Prior to conducting a study, we don't usually have estimates of the parameters (effect size, variability, etc).
-We can obtain estimates of these in a number of ways
+Prior to conducting a study, estimates of parameters (effect size, variability, etc) are usually not available.
+Estimates of these parameters can be obtained in a number of ways

 * Conduct pilot studies or review literature for an estimate of variation; crucial that the estimate is based on same context as final data
 * Specify effect size based on how large a change is of interest; can refer to previous studies, literature, etc